ramonamorea/com.hevada.eclipse.pti.tool.codesniffer/README.md

 ## Installation

-You'll have to install the official package from [PHPsrc update site](http://www.phpsrc.org/eclipse/pti/)
+You'll have to compile the plugin or just

 ```text
 http://www.phpsrc.org/eclipse/pti/